10 Top Provider Credentialing Trends for 2024

 Telehealth Expansion Suggests Need For Standardized Credentialing Criteria

-These standards encompass areas such as technology proficiency, communication skills, and adherence to telehealth regulations.
+These standards encompass technology proficiency, communication skills, and adherence to telehealth regulations.
 By establishing clear telehealth credentialing guidelines, healthcare organizations can ensure the quality and safety of telehealth encounters while promoting access to remote care services.

 Source: Organizations like the American Telemedicine Association (ATA) or the National Committee for Quality Assurance (NCQA) frequently publish guidelines and standards related to telehealth.